metaseed/angular-training/content/http.md

    - If there's an error, report it

 <!-- comment needed to separate lists -->
-- Note: JSON Server requires us to:
+- Notes: JSON Server requires us to:
   1. Store data below top-level keys (hence `items` *and* `todo`)
   1. Store lists as objects with an `id` field
 - Which is why we need `jsonToList`